timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-01-13
+# Objectives for Today 2026-01-14

 - Just chatting as we get warmed up & started on the day.
+- Input the players buggy car graphics...
+- Finish the performance markers (slow/fast) of each Player car.
+- Finish RECREATING the tech tree upgrades for the Players First Car: hatch
-- Finish the tech tree upgrades for the Players Second Car
+- Finish RECREATING the tech tree upgrades for the Players Second Car: buggy
-- Finish the tech tree upgrades for the Players Third Car
+- Finish RECREATING the tech tree upgrades for the Players Third Car: rally
 - Tackle giving winnings/rewards after the race
 - If time allows: Adding Minions for the second boss
 - If time allows: Adding Minions for the third boss

 ## Events / Notices / Coming Soon

-???
+Big Reveal for Rushcremental on Friday January 23rd.

 ### 100 Day Game Schedule:  6am -> ???
 Tues-Fri